Saglek Airport

-Saglek Airport, formerly IATA: YSV, ICAO: CYSV, is located in the Torngat Mountains in northern Labrador and was originally built by the United States Air Force (USAF) in 1954, as part of the Pinetree Line and formed part of RCAF Station Saglek.
+Saglek Airport, formerly IATA: YSV, ICAO: CYSV, is defunct airport located in the Torngat Mountains in northern Labrador; it was originally built by the United States Air Force (USAF) in 1954 as part of the Pinetree Line and formed part of RCAF Station Saglek.

 In 1986, the Department of National Defence built an automated, long range radar site that forms part of the current North Warning System.

 In addition to providing access to the automated radar site, this airstrip now serves as an access point for a research station located in the Torngat Mountains.